 Maxim mode itself gives you the use of Maxim.
-And god, isnt he broken.
-Multi-hitting Shuriken Sub weapon, Invincible Rolls, FAST Stab attack, EVEN MORE FAST crouching kick (despite its pitiful range though), and a Street Fighter command-esque move that is so powerful it wipes out boss easilly.
+And god, isn't he broken.
+Multi-hitting Shuriken Sub weapon, Invincible Rolls, FAST Stab attack, EVEN FASTER crouching kick (despite its pitiful range though), and a Street Fighter command-esque move that is so powerful it wipes out boss easily.
 Sure, it's a Bonus Mode, but try him in Boss Rush, and see how broken he really is.

 Cross + Wind Book.
 It creates a bunch of floating crosses that circle around you for pretty low MP cost.
 Those crosses won't disappear until they hit a certain number of times.
 It breaks both mooks (usually nothing will be able to get close to you) AND bosses (crosses hit many times before they disappear, constantly dealing damage).

 The game's take on Suspend Save is oh so expoitable.
 Did you just get a major item, yet you're running low on HP and are far away from the nearest save point?
 No problem, just "Suspend" your game and if you die on the way back, you'll still have that shiny new item with you when you reload at the last save point you used.
 Or better yet, reset the game or die on purpose and reload; depending on where you were going, you'll have saved yourself a lot of time and frustration.note Compare to the "Up + A on the slot 2 controller" trick from The Legend of Zelda.
 Later games would adapt more standard suspend saves most likely for this reason.